 In the car on the way up the Third Line, heading for Calvin church that morning, Mother had the radio on, and was listening to the news.
 The weatherman in Kingston was talking about the meteor shower the night before, and what a ‘spectacular’ sight it had been.
 I didn’t want to say that we had sat out in Jordan’s field all night watching it, because I didn’t think Mother would be very impressed, so I said nothing.

-August 12, 1972?
+August 12, 1972?!!
 I was speechless.
 According to the weather forecaster we had witnessed the most ‘spectacular’ meteor shower!
-Well, it certainly was a night to remember – the pitch-black sky out in the country, some great friends, some good music, and the most active meteor shower in recorded history, long ago, in Jordan’s front field.
+Well, it certainly was a night to remember – the pitch-black sky out in the country, some great friends, some good music, and the most active meteor shower in recorded history, so long ago, in Jordan’s front field.